CRICOS Course Code

 Students may refer to IELTS 6.0 or equivalent policy or Hawk Institute’s Enrolment Kit for further information.

-Students undertaking this qualification may have to do calculations, meter readings, read vehicle manufactory instructions, and workshop manuals, therefore, students undertaking this course at Hawk Institute must possess sound Numeracy skills.
-To determine this, all students wanting to study at Hawk Institute are required to undertake LLN test prior to the enrolment of the course.
-Based on the test outcome, students may be identified as requiring internal support services and/or external support services.
+Students undertaking this qualification may have to do calculations, meter readings, read vehicle manufactory instructions, and workshop manuals, therefore, students undertaking this course at Hawk Institute must possess sound Language, Literacy, Numeracy and Digital skills.
+To determine this, all students wanting to study at Hawk Institute are required to undertake LLND test prior to the enrolment of the course.
+The LLND assessment is conducted using the LLN Robot, an ACSF-aligned digital assessment tool.

 Computer literacy requirements